singuliere/enough/docs/documentation.rst

 Documentation
 =============

-The documentation for `securedrop.club` is published at https://securedrop-club.readthedocs.io
+The documentation for `enough.community` is published at https://securedrop-club.readthedocs.io